rocas777/Compiler/README.md

 - verificar se o número de argumentos na invocação é igual ao número de parâmetros da declaração
 - verificar se o tipo dos parâmetros coincide com o tipo dos argumentos

-**CODE GENERATION**: At this point, the entire tree is converted to OLLIR (OO-based Low Lever Intermediate Representation), at this point if the ``-o`` option was provided as a command line argument the corresponding optimizations are applied to the tree before the conversion.
+**CODE GENERATION**: At this point, the entire tree is converted to OLLIR (OO-based Low Lever Intermediate Representation), also if the ``-o`` option was provided as a command line argument the corresponding optimizations are applied to the tree before the conversion.
 Finally, the OLLIR code is converted to the corresponding Jasmin code which is then used to generate the ``.class`` file.
+In the project's current state we were unable to find problems related to code generation.

+**TASK DISTRIBUTION**:
+- Parsing and syntactic analysis:
+    - João Mascarenhas
+    - João Matos
+    - Luís Pinto
+    - Nuno Oliveira
+- Semantic analysis:
+    - João Mascarenhas
+    - João Matos
+    - Luís Pinto
+    - Nuno Oliveira
+- OLLIR:
+    - João Matos
+- Jasmin:
+    - Luís Pinto
+    - Nuno Oliveira (?)

+**PROS**: Almost everything that was requested in checklists and project instructions was implemented.

+**CONS**: Unfortunately, we only had time to implement the optimizations related to the ``-o`` option.

 # Compilers Project